CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You make a copy of it.
+You make a copy of it without changing the original.

 ## Question 10